 To learn more about how to work with your vulnerability or soft spots, look to the placement of the moon and the house ruled by Cancer in your natal chart.
 If you’d like a reading to help shed light on your emotional patterns, book a free discovery session with me today.

-Suzana is holistic counselor and CAM practitioner.
+Suzana is holistic counselor, homeopath and naturopath.
 She holds a multidimensional approach that supports the individual in their evolution of self and healing journey.
 Passionate about astrology for over 20 years, she loves incorporating it into her work facilitating people on how to make the most of their natal energy pattern while helping them integrate what is happening on the collective, or transpersonal level of experience.